qinghaoh/qinghaoh.github.io/_posts/2023-11-30-monotonic-data-structure.markdown

             st.pop();
         }

-        // If no element is left in the stack, st.push({num, steps = st.empty() ?
+        // If PGE exists, removes the current num will increment steps by one st.push({num, steps = st.empty() ?
 0 : steps + 1});
         mx = max(mx, steps);
     }